CRISPRlab/CRISPRdisco/README.md

-Lastly, a docker container with Jupyter Notebooks and the crisprdsco python library installed are available for optional visualization and analysis.

-1) Launch docker container serving out Jupyter Notebooks from the base directory: ./run_jupyter.sh

-2) Go to the displayed webpage and look at file in the `notebooks/` directory

-# Installation
+# Installation - CLI

-Use one of the following, from most to least recommended for both the CLI and the Jupyter Notebooks
+Use one of the following to install the CLI, from most to least recommended

 ## To use docker containers:

-0) On a Ubuntu or debian OS with make, git, and docker installed (either use your package manager and see https://www.docker.com/get-docker):
+0) On a Ubuntu or debian OS with make, git, and docker installed (use your package manager and see https://www.docker.com/get-docker):

 1) Get code: `git clone https://github.com/CRISPRlab/CRISPRdisco.git; cd CRISPRdisco`

-2) Run CLI: `./disco.sh --help`
+2) Run CLI inside a docker container: `./disco.sh --help`

+This has to download a 3.4 GB image, which make take some time depending on your internet connection (2 min in our tests).

 ## To make your own docker image if the above code did not run properly: